onyx113/gemini-ai-assist/readme.md

-# I made this with js html css  and tailwind ( need vpn in iran to work )
+# I made this with  html/css/js axios and tailwind ( need vpn in iran to work )
-get ur api at https://aistudio.google.com/apikey and place it in code .env
+get your api at https://aistudio.google.com/apikey and place it in .env

 ## 🚀 Quick Start